Austria plans social media ban for children under 14

 Sign up now: Get ST's newsletters delivered to your inbox

-VIENNA – Austria’s conservative-led, three-party government plans to introduce a ban on social media use for children under 14, it said on March 27.
+VIENNA, March 27 - Austria's conservative-led, three-party government plans to introduce a ban on social media use for children under 14, it said on Friday.

 Cabinet members from the three ruling parties announced a deal between them on the principle of a ban, aimed at protecting children from "algorithms that are addictive" and content including sexual abuse, but could not say when it would begin, and they have yet to agree on how it will be implemented.